 Get away from it all: Parque Florestal de Monsanto

 Rest assured that Monsanto is not owned by the chemical conglomerate of the same name: it’s a man-made park created to be the city’s lung.
 Located on the west side of Lisbon, starting around Alcântara, it’s wonderful to get lost in.
 At 10 square km, it makes you forget you are in a city capital and not in complete wilderness.
 There are kilometers and kilometers of mountain biking trails, really cool playgrounds, a climbing wall, an adventure park, an education center, ponds, an animal farm, and grills and picnic tables for the lazy.
 There’s even a campground if you want to make this your temporary home (camping is not allowed outside the camping area).
-Check out the map of activities here or download the app.
+Check out the map of activities here.
 DIRECTIONS